awheeler294/resume/resume.md

 ###### June 2022 - Oct 2023 | Remote

 - Embedded development in Rust for the Weber Connect smart grilling platform
-- Develop software responsible for communicating with mobile apps and backend servers, running on-device UI, and running the grill's cooking logic, including executing user-selected cook programs.
+- Developed software responsible for communicating with mobile apps and backend servers, running on-device UI, and running the grill's cooking logic, including executing user-selected cook programs.
-- Interfaces with an underlying system layer for hardware control, as well as directly interfacing with device drivers written in C via Rust's Foreign Function Interface.
+- Interfaced with an underlying system layer for hardware control, as well as directly interfacing with device drivers written in C via Rust's Foreign Function Interface.
-- Develop firmware for STM32 and ESP32s3 microcontrollers
+- Developed firmware for STM32 and ESP32s3 microcontrollers
-- Write code for a highly resource-constrained environment on the STM32, without access to the standard library or an allocator
+- Wrote code for a highly resource-constrained environment on the STM32, without access to the standard library or an allocator
-- Develop for a full-featured, multithreaded platform on the ESP32
+- Developed for a full-featured, multithreaded platform on the ESP32
-- Design systems for high reliability in adverse conditions with unreliable network connectivity (outdoor grilling)
+- Designed systems for high reliability in adverse conditions with unreliable network connectivity (outdoor grilling)
-- Create flexible interfaces and APIs that can be easily updated as features are added
+- Created flexible interfaces and APIs that can be easily updated as features are added

 ###### Projects: